Sirhowy Railway: Absorption by the LNWR

 As early as 1860 LNWR management had taken an interest in the Sirhowy line: on 16 April 1860 an extraordinary general meeting of the Merthyr, Tredegar and Abergavenny Railway shareholders, aligned to the LNWR, supported the parliamentary bill to transform the Sirhowy Tramway into a railway, seeing it as in their strategic interest.
 Apart from any other consideration, this was to be the means of the MT&AR reaching Tredegar from Nantybwch.
-On 26 December 1862 it was agreed to urge the Sirhowy Company to complete the link in time for the opening of the MT&AR.
+On 26 December 1862 it was agreed to urge the Sirhowy Railway Company to complete the link in time for the opening of the MT&AR.
 In 1863 the Sirhowy was continuing to make positive responses but the LNWR faction "as being frustrated by an upstart little line which was failing to grasp the economic opportunities falling into its lap".

 For a decade, there had been talk of the Sirhowy Railway being acquired by one of the neighbouring concerns.
 In November 1873 the Monmouthshire Railway approached the Sirhowy with an offer to buy their concern for £295,000.
 Negotiations continued in 1874, and then it appeared certain that the Great Western Railway would conclude a deal.
 The GWR promoted a parliamentary bill in the 1875 session for a new line connecting Nine Mile Point and Caerleon, so by-passing Newport, which was heavily congested at the time.
 In fact it was the LNWR which started working trains over the Sirhowy line from 1 July 1875, and on 21 August 1875 a working agreement was concluded; this was enabled by a general clause on the Sirhowy Railway Act 1865.
-Sirhowy Company debentures to the extent of £56,633 were taken on by the LNWR, and Sirhowy ordinary and preference stock was exchanged for an equivalent amount of LNWR interest bearing stock.
-All this was ratified by the London and London and North Western Railway (Sirhowy Railway Vesting) Act 1876 (c. cxxxiii) of 13 July 1876.
+Sirhowy Railway Company debentures to the extent of £56,633 were taken on by the LNWR, and Sirhowy ordinary and preference stock was exchanged for an equivalent amount of LNWR interest bearing stock.
+All this was ratified by the London and North Western Railway (Sirhowy Railway Vesting) Act 1876 (39 & 40 Vict. c. cxxxiii) of 13 July 1876.

 By this time the Monmouthshire Railway and Canal Company had been in the hands of the Great Western Railway for a year.
 There were protective clauses in the act for both the larger companies: the LNWR had access as of right to Newport Docks.
 The rights only extended to traffic originating on the Sirhowy Railway, and accordingly the aspiration by the GWR to run Aberdare coal trains over the Sirhowy line was for the time being frustrated, and the planned Nine Mile Point to Caerleon line was therefore pointless, and was dropped.
 However, an amicable agreement was made, and the Aberdare traffic did start running (from Tredegar Junction to Nine Mile Point) from 1 February 1877, and in 1883 the LNWR granted running powers permanently.